-5 Positive Character Traits to Look for in Your Employeeschris
+5 Positive Character Traits to Look for in Your EmployeesTyler Sousa

-Identifying a good employee is like finding a ripe avocado at the grocery store.
+Identifying the character traits of a good employee is like finding a ripe avocado at the grocery store.
 They might look similar on the outside, but you have to really pick it up and get a feel for it to know if it’ll make great guacamole.

 Yes, we know picking an avocado is a heck-of-a-lot easier than finding positive character traits in a potential employee, but the idea is similar.

 Hiring can be a tiring process, especially if you’ve already had a few candidates not work out.
 That’s why it’s essential to evaluate each potential employee, properly, so you know what to expect once they join your company.